Tanjung Tuan: Lighthouse

-After Portugal conquered Malacca in 1511, the Portuguese wanted to build a lighthouse to guide its ships.
+After Portugal conquered the Malacca Sultanate in 1511, the Portuguese wanted to build a lighthouse to guide its ships.
 Tanjung Tuan was chosen and the cape was named Cape Rachado by them.
 Subsequently, a lighthouse was built between 1528 and 1529.
 As Malacca switched hands to the Dutch and later to the British in 1641 and 1824 respectively, so too did the possession of the structure.